Children's and Young Adult Literature Awards and Lists

 The books that appear in these lists were selected as outstanding children's science trade books.
 They were selected by a book review panel appointed by the National Science Teachers Association (NSTA) and assembled in cooperation with the Children’s Book Council (CBC).
 NSTA and CBC have cooperated on this bibliographic project since 1973.

-The Children's Literature Association, an organization of teachers, scholars, librarians, editors, writers, illustrators, and parents interested in encouraging the serious study of children's literature, created the Phoenix Award as an outgrowth of the Association's Touchstones Committee.
 The award, given to a book originally published in the English language, is intended to recognize books of high literary merit.
 The Phoenix Award is named after the fabled bird who rose from its ashes with renewed life and beauty.
 Phoenix books also rise from the ashes of neglect and obscurity and once again touch the imaginations and enrich the lives of those who read them.

 Sid Fleischman Humor Awards

 The Sid Fleischman Humor Award is an award for authors whose work exemplifies the excellence of writing in the genre of humor.
 The SCBWI established the award to honor humorous work, so often overlooked in children’s literature by other award committees.
+Current winners are announced and listed with the Golden Kite awards.

 South Asia Book Award